JoshuaSFryer/3303-L4G5/README.md

 # Elevator Simulation

 ## How to Use Branch
-Nanme the branch "iteration#-the feature you are working on"\n After code review, it can be pushed to the branch "iteration#"
+Nanme the branch "iteration#-the feature you are working on" After code review, it can be pushed to the branch "iteration#"

 ## Authors